-Lastly, financial resources are likely to promote graduates' success in the labour market as much as they promote the success of other groups of employers and strengthen the link between social origin and destination in similar ways.
-Hauser and Daymont (1977) argue that better financial standing might lead to better options by allowing time to search or wait for a good job.
-They also suggest that higher income in the childhood family leads to higher income expectations and mention the "classical" way of material inheritance of wealth.
 Hungarian examples come from our sporadic graduate interviews.
 In these interviews we found that parental support allowed a break for extra-curricular activities, (such as a long journey abroad) which in turn helped the graduate to further improve skills and knowledge highly valued by the employers.
 In some professions (e.g. lawyers, medical doctors), graduates spend several years on badly paid or even fee-paying training programmes after finishing university.
 Finally, starting up one's own business with the financial help of the parents is also a choice.

 Empirical findings from research focusing on the status attainment of graduates are not fully conclusive in determining the relationship between origin and destination.
 An early study in the field (Hout 1988) shows that among the highly selected group of American university graduates, all the interaction between social origin and destination disappears.
 On the other hand, several more recent studies in Great Britain have found at least some additional premia for the diploma of graduates from better-off families (see e.g. Smith et al 2000; Naylor et al 2002; Blaskó et al 2002).
 In Hungary, no focused research of this kind has so far been carried out.
-General social mobility studies, however, show an increasing level of social reproduction in the higher strata of the society - especially among young generations. (see Bukodi 2002; Róbert and Bukodi 2004) No information, however, is available on the share of direct and indirect factors determining these trends.
+General social mobility studies, however, show an increasing level of social reproduction in the higher strata of the society - especially among young generations.
+In 2000 for example 41 percent of all male managers, professionals and higher level administrators had a father from a similar occupation.
+The respective figure was only 28% in 1992, and 22% in 1983.
+A similar although less sharp tendency can be witnessed for women with an increase from 22 to 28% between 1983 and 1992 and to 30% by 2000.
+(Bukodi 2002.
+For similar findings see also Róbert and Bukodi 2004) No information however is available on the share of direct and indirect factors determining these tendencies.